 Alex Halperin (38:57):

-Our show’s produced by Donnie Alexander, engineered by Larry Buhl and Alicia Byer wrote our theme music.
-We’ll catch you again here next week later. [inaudible].
+Our show’s produced by Donnell Alexander, engineered by Larry Buhl and Alicia Byer wrote our theme music.
+We’ll catch you again here next week.